 Fruit fly inspection:

 The first step is to find out the locations for these insects where fruits or vegetables are kept outside refrigeration.
-Search for probable fruit fly sources in recycling bins, under appliances, and garbage cans.
+Search for probable fruit fly sources in under appliances and garbage cans.
 Even a small amount of spilled juice in an area far from your sight can become a breeding zone for these insects.

 When you are about to search for the breeding sources of fruit flies, keep in mind that the larvae can survive in moist decaying organic matter.
 All the phases of their infestations rely on the organic debris for completing an entire fruit fly life cycle.
 Make sure that all the possible materials where the insect can lay eggs should be removed.